Yuxuan-Zhang-Dexter/VoiceNavigator/README.md

 - 🗣️ Hands-Free Operations: Use natural language to interact with your computer and web apps.
   - Example: Say "Open YouTube" to launch YouTube in a browser.
-  - The system can also describe web pages, giving you contextual understanding of the content.
+  - The system can also describe web pages, giving you contextual understanding of the content and guidance on possible next actions.
 - 🌟 AI-Powered Accessibility: Extract text from images or perform operations without touching a keyboard or mouse.

 ---